falleco/staff-hero/docs/SUPABASE_SETUP.md

 You can now:
 - Add more challenges via the Supabase dashboard
+- Add custom equipment and instruments
-- View user data in real-time
+- View user data, transactions, and game sessions in real-time
 - Monitor authentication in the Auth section
+- Track player analytics and achievements
 - Add permanent authentication methods (email, OAuth) later
+- Customize equipment bonuses and instrument stats

 ## Resources